Citrix Virtual Apps and Desktops

 • The name cannot end with a hyphen (-).

 Also, leave enough room for growth when specifying the naming scheme.
 Consider this example: If you create 1,000 machine accounts with the scheme “veryverylong#”, the last account name created (veryverylong1000) contains 16 characters.
-Therefore, the naming scheme will result in one or more machine names that exceed the maximum of 15 characters.
+Therefore, the naming scheme results in one or more machine names that exceed the maximum of 15 characters.

 You can indicate whether the sequential values are numbers (0-9) or letters (A-Z):